aaddymehndi94/launchkit/README.md

 - rerun `aws sts get-caller-identity`
 - make sure `$env:AWS_PROFILE` is set in the same PowerShell window
+- on Mac or Linux, make sure `AWS_PROFILE` is exported in the same shell session

-## 15. For Developers And Coding Agents
+## 17. For Developers And Coding Agents

 Read [`AGENTS.md`](AGENTS.md) first.